 Pick The Projector Of The Right Type

 The three most general types of projectors are DLP projectors, LCD projectors, and LCoS projectors.
-DLP projectors are lightweight and are good for having a smooth projection of video content that can project fast-action scenes with ease.
+DLP smart projector is lightweight and good for having a smooth projection of video content that can project fast-action scenes with ease.
 LCD projectors are generally brighter whereas LCoS usually cover everything.

 Pick The Projector With Good Light Source